-Working conditions are controlled by law in all states though there some variations.
+Working conditions are controlled by laws in all States.
 Your employer may not force you to work in conditions that breach these standards.
-Most experts now agree that wearing a mask lowers the risk of infection for the wearer and the possibility of infecting colleagues.
+Most experts now agree that wearing a face mask lowers the risk of infection for both the wearer and the possibility of infecting colleagues.
 This is especially true in meetings or when face to face interaction is essential, even when transparent screening is provided.

 This is the area that needs the greatest amount of ‘good sense’.

 Leisure, entertainment (including bars and restaurants), and sports are regulated by their state but it makes good sense to avoid large crowds (especially indoors) and even at outdoor events to wear a mask and to avoid ‘pinch points’ such as entries and exits.
 The “Second wave” of the Coronavirus was caused by a lack of adherence to rules about wearing face masks.